leniad/dsp-emulator/README.md

-        -Improved handling of 1-byte blocks in TAP tapes -Added control to avoid blocks of 0 length in TAP tapes -Corrected the length of the message block of the TZX tapes +After pressing F4 to record a snapshot, the recording screen no longer shows each time a key is pressed +UPD765: Improved processing a track with 0 sectors (Corrects 'Tomahawk' from Spectrum +3) -Spectrum
+        -Improved handling of 1-byte blocks in TAP tapes -Added control to avoid blocks of 0 length in TAP tapes -Corrected the length of the message block of the TZX tapes +After pressing F4 to record a snapshot, the file select screen no longer is shown each time a key is pressed +UPD765: Improved processing a track with 0 sectors (Corrects 'Tomahawk' from Spectrum +3) -Spectrum
     +Added Fuller joystick, and improved descriptions of other types of joystick